AnnieCypcar/binary-calculator/README.md

-# binary-calculator
+# binary calculator
-a calculator for converting base 10 to base 2
+a calculator that takes 1 and 0 base 2 inputs, perfors calculations and responds in base 2